-UNIVERSITY of SOUTHERN CALIFORNIA Rossier School of Education in honor of your promising practices in the area of
+UNIVERSITY of SOUTHERN CALIFORNIA Rossier School of Education

 Integration of Technology into Math and Science

 On behalf of the University of Southern California, the Center on Educational Governance would like to congratulate you on being selected for the MMACCS Compendium of Promising Practices.
 Thunk you for your hard work and dedication.